- Brightwork Research & Analysis has observations regarding software TCO.

 TCO is discussed in the abstract as a “good thing” but is rarely calculated in reality.
 If you think back upon all of the purchases you made throughout your life, how many of them included the TCO on the price tag, along with the actual purchase price?
 There is a good reason (or good reasons) for this and they go by the names of sales and marketing.
 The last thing a company wants is for their prospective customers to know the total cost of an item.
 The one exception to this rule is if the vendor has a study that shows their product or service has a lower TCO than that of a competitor’s product or service.
 TCO is the base value for ROI: it is the “I” in ROI.
 A TCO must be calculated before an ROI can be calculated.
 ROI is the formalized analysis of the universal ratio between costs and benefits, which I referred to previously, and is focused on both the revenue and the costs of an investment.

 Determining the ROI of Enterprise Software

 Determining the ROI of enterprise software is quite difficult because it means estimating the financial returns from software, which is a complex endeavor.
-Therefore, instead of producing ROI estimates, Software Decisions applies a rating system to the application, which is used in conjunction with the TCO estimate.
+Therefore, instead of producing ROI estimates, we apply a rating system to the application, which is used in conjunction with the TCO estimate.
 This still allows the value of the software to be estimated, but without the necessity for an ROI calculation.
-Correct TCO analysis requires effort; getting into the real detail of the costs and benefi ts of applications requires a combination of first-hand implementation experience as well as the analytical ability to perform the analysis.
-This analysis should be built from a level of detail such that the TCO flows naturally from the more thorough analysis.
+Accurate TCO analysis requires effort; getting into the real detail of the costs and benefits of applications requires a combination of first-hand implementation experience as well as the analytical ability to perform the analysis.
+This analysis should be built from a level of detail such that the TCO flows naturally from a more thorough analysis.
 While most software vendors hide their pricing information, all software vendors still like to discuss TCO in abstract terms as a “good thing.”